Ohio lawmakers to discuss the Fair School Funding Plan, but what is it? - NewsBreak

 In a lengthy and at times scathing opinion, Ohio Supreme Court Justice Francis Sweeney Sr. wrote in 1997 that Ohio’s funding formula for school districts violated the state’s constitution.
 The court ruled that the formula, which based the majority of school district funds on local property taxes, failed to fulfill the requirement that the legislature secures a “thorough and efficient system of common schools” through adequate funding.

-Most egregious to the court was the state’s underfunding of facility improvements and its School Foundation Program, which made up the bulk of school funds and, through various funding factors, disenfranchised rural and low-income school districts.‘Somebody out there knows’: Family of missing Beavercreek man searching for answers weeks after his disappearance
+Most egregious to the court was the state’s underfunding of facility improvements and its School Foundation Program, which made up the bulk of school funds and, through various funding factors, disenfranchised rural and low-income school districts.How a developer’s plan to transform the former Fort Rapids waterpark resort could collapse

-In addition to the per-student base cost, the foundation program included a cost-of-doing-business calculation, a factor calculated by county instead of the individual district that assumed it costs less to operate a school in rural areas than urban areas.
-The legislature also considered special factors, including costs for vocational education, art and other programs, and transportation, but it excluded the relative wealth of each district.

 The court found the state’s funding plan left school districts across the state – including in Youngstown, Lima and other suing municipalities – with failing plumbing, coal-dusted classrooms and crumbling ceilings.
 The only recourse ailing districts had was to plead with taxpayers to pass levies or be forced by the state to borrow money, often creating a cycle of debt that made it “more difficult to maintain even minimal school operations.”

-The court deemed the foundation program, underfunding of facility costs and mandated borrowing at odds with the Ohio constitution, leaving local districts on the hook for money the state is obligated to provide.Zebra bites man’s arm off in Ohio before being put down
+The court deemed the foundation program, underfunding of facility costs and mandated borrowing at odds with the Ohio constitution, leaving local districts on the hook for money the state is obligated to provide.Zebra bites man’s arm in Pickaway County before being put down

 “By our decision today, we send a clear message to lawmakers: the time has come to fix the system,” Sweeney wrote.
 “Let there be no misunderstanding.
 Ohio’s public school financing scheme must undergo a complete systematic overhaul.”